distributed-lab/simplicity-bn254/README.md

 where `(((( Fp12 ... ))))` is a tuple of `u64` which represents `Fp12`.
 The tuple is in big endian format.

 It will produce an inversed well-formatted `Fp12` element that could be used for pasting it directly into the simplicity test.
+Of course, correctness of inverse will be checked in the pairing method.

 Program usage example is as follows: